Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 Enabling the Attribution plugin overwrites the default attribution tracking behavior of the SDK.

 The SDK’s built in attribution tracking only tracks attribution at the start of sessions.
-This mean if a user re-enters the site through a new campaign channel (such as direct or an ad) in the middle of a session, this new channel will not be recorded.
+This mean if a user re-enters the site through a new campaign channel (such as direct or an ad) in the middle of a session, this new channel isn't recorded.

 If the trackNewCampaigns option is set to true, the campaigns will be tracked, and the user’s session will be reset when a new campaign is detected.